Undersea & Hyperbaric Medicine Fellowship

 Fellows will gain experience with all Undersea and Hyperbaric Medical Society accepted conditions including diabetic ulcers, radiation injuries, non-healing wounds, and acute traumatic ischemia.

-Our staff provide consultation services to HCMC’s emergency physicians and treat more than 100 emergency cases each year.
-Fellows gain ample experience managing critically ill patients as they undergo hyperbaric oxygen treatments for carbon monoxide poisoning, arterial gas embolisms, and life-threatening soft tissue infections.
+Our staff provide consultation services to Hennepin Healthcare’s emergency physicians and treat more than 100 emergency cases each year.
+Fellows gain ample experience in managing critically ill patients as they undergo hyperbaric oxygen treatments for carbon monoxide poisoning, arterial gas embolisms, and life-threatening soft tissue infections.

 Your application must include: